Saint Bernard Dogs

 and someone that can handle their size.

-For these reasons, they would not likely be the first choice for an elderly family.
+For these reasons, they would not likely be the first choice for an senior or less active family.

 New Owner's Guide To Saint Bernards